Psoas

 – Liz Koch

-Working with me can help you connect, nourish and restore your dynamic core psoas.
-I guide you through simple movement explorations that support and maintain a healthy, functional psoas.
+Working with me invites you to connect with, nourish, and restore your dynamic core — the psoas.
+I guide you through simple, yet profound movement explorations that support a healthy, functional psoas.
 This can relieve pain through developing your proprioceptive awareness of who your are.
-In other words: I will support your body's capacity to dismantle layers of tension and a multitude of muscular and skeletal compensations.
+Together, we support your body’s innate capacity to unravel layers of muscular and skeletal compensation, restoring coherence and ease.
+Your pelvis and spine often start the journey.

 “When one tugs at a single thing in nature,